-Merganser Limits: The daily bag limit is 5 mergansers, only 1 of which may be a hooded merganser.
-In States that include mergansers in the duck daily bag limit, the daily limit may be the same as the duck bag limit, only one of which may be a hooded merganser.
+Merganser Limits: The daily bag limit is 5 mergansers, only 2 of which may be a hooded merganser.
+In States that include mergansers in the duck daily bag limit, the daily limit may be the same as the duck bag limit, only two of which may be hooded mergansers.